Originally Posted 02/16 updated 05/18

 Biohazard waste is short for biohazardous waste and is also known as biomedical waste.
 Biohazard waste is any biological waste that is potentially infectious.
 The Hazard Awareness and Management Manual (HAMM) of Environment Health & Safety (EHS) outlines the types of biohazard waste as follows:

-- human blood and its components, in liquid or semi-liquid form, dried or not
+This may be in liquid or semi-liquid form, dried or not.

-- human bodily fluids (including semen, vaginal secretions, cerebral spinal fluid, synovial fluid, pleural fluid, pericardial fluid, peritoneal fluid, amniotic fluid, and saliva), in liquid or semi-liquid form, dried or not
+This may include semen, vaginal secretions, cerebral spinal fluid, synovial fluid, pleural fluid, pericardial fluid, peritoneal fluid, amniotic fluid, and saliva.
+It may be in liquid or semi-liquid form, dried or not

 Further to this list, any medical supplies or other equipment (such as gloves, towels, used bandages and dressings, tubes) that have come into contact with the above mentioned materials and consequently exhibit more than trace elements of these biological materials in them are themselves also classified as biohazard waste.